ml-for-speech/speechtoolkit/docs/getting-started.md

 ## Basic Usage

 Now that you've successfully installed SpeechToolkit, it's time to run some models!
-Head over to the [examples](examples.md) page to see some basic examples or read the [usage guide](usage.md) for detailed documentation.
+Head over to the [examples](examples.md) page to see some basic examples.